JohnnyMaelstrm/EthicalHackingPortfolio/README.md

 # 🚀Welcome to my Ethical Hacking Portfolio! 🚀

-This repository showcases hands-on projects where I’ve tested and developed my skills in ethical hacking.
-It includes penetration testing exercises and vulnerability assessments.
+This repository shows hands-on projects where I’ve tested and developed my skills in ethical hacking.
+It includes also penetration testing / ethical hacking-related exercises and vulnerability assessments.
+I upload here quite frequently.

 🔐 Key Areas: